How Do Horror Video Games Influence Fear and Anxiety Levels?

 Immediate Fear Response:

 Horror games effectively induce both psychological and physiological fear.
 Physiologically, these games can trigger the fight-or-flight-or-freeze response, leading to increased heart rate, adrenaline release, and heightened alertness.
-A study by Kavli, et al. (2020) found that horror video games significantly increased physiological arousal compared to non-horror games, indicating a strong immediate fear response.
+Horror video games can significantly increase physiological arousal compared to non-horror games, indicating a strong immediate fear response.

 Anxiety Levels: